JRay87/aboutMe/README.md

-# Project Name: About Me
+# LAB 0-1
-## John Rayome
+## Project Name: About Me
-### John Rayome
+## Author Name: John Rayome

-I built this site to give users a short introduction to my story with a small quiz at the end to see if the user was paying attention.
+I built this site to ask questions to the user before they gain access to the information.
+This was build with HTML, CSS, and JavaScript.